jgwill/stcissue-deko-vscode-extension/README.md

+# STCIssue Deko VSCode Extension
-# --@STCIssue Deko VSCode Extension
+# --@STCIssue Deko VSCode Extension NOT WORKING ISSUE VSCODE Version deprecated etc https://www.npmjs.com/package/vscode

 This is a Visual Studio Code extension that checks for the presence of '@STCIssue' in the README.md file of your workspace or folder.
 If found, it extracts the content following '@STCIssue' until the end of the line and displays a warning with that message when the folder or workspace is opened.